taryesz/hex-analyzer/README.md

 ... and you want to find out its size.

-To do that, input the board, and then type `BOARD_SIZE`
+To do that, input the board, and then type `BOARD_SIZE`.

 _**First input**_